top of page

 To purchase Yung Chang’s films, click here in Canada and

 here in the USA for Up the Yangtze 《沿江而上》 and China Heavyweight 千錘百鍊》.
 Click here for The Fruit Hunters in the USA.
-For screening info on This is Not a Movie see here.
+Click here for This is Not a Movie and here for Wuhan Wuhan.

 To contact Yung Chang, please click here.